JosephBrendler/joetoo/README.md

 ## Contents

-* system construction and installation
+* system build and installation
-* platform and base-system configuration
+* board, platform, and base-system configuration
 * cross-building and QEMU support
-* SBC and non-SBC board-specific support
+* SBC and non-SBC board- and platform-specific support
 * kernel building, packaging, installation, and updating
 * script headers used to easily source UI assets, core logic functions, and tools
 * joetoo system utilities